Swetha1931/ETL_masking/README.md

 ### Deploy in production
 - Use a containerization platform like Docker to package the application and Kubernetes for container orchestration
-- Build docker images and push them into secure registry like AWS ECR
+- Build docker images and push them into a secure registry like AWS ECR

 ### Other components to make this production ready
 - Implement monitoring and logging using tools like Prometheus and Grafana